 8. Facial Expression.
 Your face should be calm and still throughout the kata, no expression.

 9. Slow Moves. the slow karate moves in a kata are as important as the fast moves!
-An explanation I will always remember was from the incredible Sensei Andy Sherry 8th Dan, he said, ‘for the slow moves like in Heian Godan, when you get to the slow haishu uke (back hand block) in kiba dachi (straddle or horse riding stance), imagine you are a wild animal stalking it’s prey, like a tiger creeping through the long grass, watching it’s prey, just before it pounces!’
-A great explanation on getting the right mindset for the slow moes.
+An explanation I will always remember was from a top Sensei who said, ‘for the slow moves like in Heian Godan, when you get to the slow haishu uke (back hand block) in kiba dachi (straddle or horse riding stance), imagine you are a wild animal stalking it’s prey, like a tiger creeping through the long grass, watching it’s prey, just before it pounces!’
+A great explanation on getting the right mindset for the slow moves.

 10. Kime. (focus/stop).
 After each karate move in the kata, try and stop completely still for a split second.